Bargaining Mix in Negotiations - Explained?

 The bargaining mix is the makeup of interests at stake in a negotiation.

-How do parties define the issues or negotiation goals, known as the bargaining mix?
+How to define the issues or negotiation goals?

 What are the Types of Interest in a Negotiation?